Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Introduction

-Various works have addressed the AD problem for multiantenna receivers.
-Notably, the so-called \emph{multiple-measurement vector approximate message passing} algorithm \cite{javanmard2013state,Berthier20,pandit2020inference} (MMV-AMP, for short) is used in \cite{liu2018massive1,liu2018massive2,Chen2018}, the covariance-based algorithm in \cite{Fengler2021} (also analyzed in \cite{chen2021phase}), and the tensor-based modulation scheme in \cite{decurninge2020tensor} are well-known and widely studied approaches.
+Various works have addressed the AD problem for multiantenna (MIMO) receivers.
+Notably, MMV-AMP algorithm \cite{javanmard2013state,Berthier20,pandit2020inference} is used in \cite{liu2018massive1,liu2018massive2,Chen2018}, the covariance-based algorithm in \cite{Fengler2021} (also analyzed in \cite{chen2021phase}), and the tensor-based modulation scheme in \cite{decurninge2020tensor} are well-known approaches.
 In particular, \cite{Fengler2021} shows that AMP performs well in the {\em linear regime}, where the signature block length $L$ scales linearly with the number of active users, and the number of antennas at the receiver $M$ is constant and typically small compared to $L$.
 In contrast, the covariance-based method achieves low activity detection error probability in the {\em quadratic regime}, where the number of active users scales as $L^2$, and the number of antennas $M$ scales slightly faster than $L^2$.
 Numerous works have followed \cite{Chen2018,Fengler2021}, and providing a comprehensive account here would be impractical.

-Notably, some recent papers have focused on the activity detection problem in CF systems.
-For instance, \cite{Chen2019} proposes a heuristic ``distributed'' AMP algorithm independently computed at each RU, followed by pooling the results for centralized detection of active users.
-In concurrent work, \cite{bai2022activity} considers a ``centralized'' AMP approach where observations from all RUs are jointly processed.
-It is important to note that both approaches lack a rigorous analysis.
-In this contribution, we propose a centralized AMP algorithm based on the idea of \emph{location-based} partitioned codebook, that we outline in the sequel, and provide a rigorous high-dimensional analysis of the AMP concentration and asymptotic output statistics.
-This provides an analytical handle analyze in almost-closed form the message detection, the channel estimation, and the achievable rate in the ACK slot.
+Some works have focused on the activity detection problem in CF systems.
+In particular, \cite{Chen2019} proposes to run a separate AMP algorithm at each RU, followed by pooling the AMP outputs for centralized detection of the active users, while \cite{bai2022activity} considers a heuristic centralized AMP approach where observations from all RUs are jointly processed.

-The covariance-based approach for the multi-cell case is considered in \cite{chen2021sparse,ganesan2021clustering,wang2023covariance}.
-However, this approach is only competitive in the aforementioned quadratic regime, where channel vectors associated with active messages cannot be estimated.
-In the considered RACH scheme, channel estimates for active messages play a crucial role in fast user-centric cluster formation and beamformed ACK.
-Therefore, in this work, we focus on the linear scaling regime (i.e., the access codebook size scales linearly with the block length $L$), and we concentrate on the analysis of centralized AMP.